-When it comes to interesting facts about Fort Collins, CO, you might be surprised to find out that there is a lot you didn't know about the Choice City.
+When it comes to interesting facts about Fort Collins, Colorado, you might be surprised to find out that there is a lot you didn't know about the Choice City.
 Our charming town has quite the history and allure.
 Here are the 8 Facts You Didn’t Know About Fort Collins.

-While strolling around the downtown area you’ll likely notice a strong resemblance to Disneyland’s Main Street USA.
+While strolling around the downtown area, you’ll likely notice a strong resemblance to Disneyland’s Main Street USA.
 We’re proud to say that Main Street USA is modeled after our own Historic Old Town Fort Collins!

 The Cache la Poudre River, which runs right through the middle of Fort Collins, is Colorado’s only nationally designated “Wild & Scenic” River.
-The river got its unique name when French-Canadian trappers were forced to hide their gunpowder (cache la poudre) during a raging blizzard in the early 1800s.
+The river got its unique name when French-Canadian trappers were forced to hide their gunpowder (cache la Poudre) during a raging blizzard in the early 1800s.
 The Poudre, as locals refer to it, also has one of the west’s finest trout routes, making it a fly fisherman’s paradise.
 And not to mention, Colorado Highway 14, which follows much of the river, is a designated Colorado Scenic and Historic Byway between Fort Collins and the town of Walden.
 The Cache la Poudre-North Park Scenic Byway is recognized as one of the state’s premier scenic highways.

 The city of Stout used to reside where Horsetooth Reservoir is today.
 Now the town lies beneath the popular body of water.
 There isn’t much left of Stout today except for some remnants that lurk below the surface of Horsetooth.
 Stout was originally established in the 1860s as a camp for workers who ran the nearby stone quarries in the region.
 The town was eventually evacuated and flooded during the Colorado-Big Thompson project that happened in the 1940s.